SanjeetDutt/Technology-Stack/LLD/002 Multithreading and concurrency.md

 }
 ```
 This particular way is difficult to read.
+and cannot be applied on the primitive data type.

 ## Synchronised method
 Every method in Java comes with synchronised keyword out of the box